 The impact of domestic violence on children may continue through adolescence and adulthood.
 Adolescents who have grown up in violent homes are at risk of recreating the abusive relationships they have seen.
-The following resources help to equip child welfare professionals with information on how to prevent and respond to teen dating violence, State and local examples.
+The following resources help to equip child welfare professionals with information on how to prevent and respond to teen dating violence.

 The Date Safe Project

 Provides schools, students, and parents with educational resources to help address teen dating and sexual assault awareness in the community.